danirus/django-comments-xtd/docs/webapi.rst

           return (AnonymousUser(), auth)

+The class doesn't validate the token.
+We will do it with the receiver function in the next section.

 Create a receiver for ``should_request_be_authorized``
 ******************************************************

-Now let's create a receiver function in the ``simple/articles/models.py`` module.
-Append the following code:
+Now let's create the receiver function.
+The receiver function will be called when the comment is posted, from the validate method of the **WriteCommentSerializer**.
+If the receiver returns True the request is considered authorized.

+Append the following code to the ``simple/articles/models.py`` module:

    .. code-block:: python